rhomobile/rhomobile-docs/eb/en/edge/api/keycapture.md

 ### captureTrigger()
 Captures the event whenever a device hardware trigger is pressed or released.
 If the callback is not set then the capture setting for the trigger will be cleared.
 The trigger presses cannot be absorbed.
-All trigger presses will propagate to RhoElements.
+All trigger presses will propagate to the Enterprise Browser.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>